claude-code-slack-channel

 Layer Function Implementation

-Inbound Gate Drop unauthorized messages gate() checks allowFrom and channel opt-in; bot messages dropped by default with per-channel allowBotIds opt-in
+Inbound gate Drop unauthorized messages gate() checks allowFrom, channel opt-in, and requireMention; bot messages dropped by default with per-channel allowBotIds opt-in

 Quality Metrics